top of page

 • Visual schedules

-• Mail delivery scripts
+• Pre-made mail delivery scripts for students

-• AAC switch labels
+• AAC switch labels to support non-verbal students

 mail delivery folders